airayzing/Help-Docs-v2/ekochatconnect-resource-center/frequently-asked-questions-faqs/profile-team-and-notifications-faqs.md

 <summary><strong>How to change my email ID?</strong></summary>

 You cannot change your email address once you have created your account from the EkoChat Connect app.
-However, You can contact EkoChat Connect at production@ekochat.co.za to change your email address.
+However, You can contact EkoChat Connect at production@ekochatconnect.co.za to change your email address.

 </details>